-- Go to the Law Society of BC Website -> Member Portal -> Continuing Professional Development (CPD) ->
+- (If it has been pre-approved for credit): Go to the Law Society of BC Website -> Member Portal -> Continuing Professional Development (CPD) ->

 - Scroll down on the page for recording credits until you see the “Provider” field -> Type “Darin” and it should autocomplete.

 - Select the episode that you listened to.
 Make sure you did the quiz too.
 It’s required.

 - Press the “Claim Credit” button for the episode.

 For Alberta lawyers, consider including this course as a CPD learning activities in your mandatory annual Continuing Professional Development Plan as required by the Law Society of Alberta.

 If you’re a Saskatchewan lawyer, and want to try to claim credits, send me a note and I’ll give it a shot.
 You may also be able to apply to have it approved individually.